 - Patient fails to take prescribed medication.

 So, we can see items 3 and 4 as unavoidable reasons why treating uric acid is not working.
-But the other three reasons need to be addressed by changing attitudes.
+But the other three need to be addressed by changing attitudes and better dialog between gout patient and doctor.
+Because they are avoidable reasons for gout.

 Get Uric Acid Treatment Working Again